 Classroom Parties, Virtual Parties & Games at Home

-Enjoy a family party at home with 20 Minute to Win it Games you can turn into a family Halloween contest.
+Challenge the kids to these 20 Minute to Win it Games you can turn into a family Halloween contest too.

 More Cool Fall Ideas for Families

 40 Awesome Things to Do in the Fall with Kids.
 Find ideas like visiting your local pumpkin patch, taking fall walks, create DIY crafts

 Make No-Bake Oreo Balls that look like Ghosts & Mummies